adrianskelton/project3/README.md

 ![](assets/images/readme_images/screenshot_gameover.png)

 Game over message is displayed along with the score and wether the score was above or below average worked out by the score grading function.\
 The user is then asked if they want to play again or quit the game.
+The function checks if the input is p then it will

 ### **Leader-board**